danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             plt.xticks(rotation=45)  # Rotate x-axis labels for better readability if necessary plt.show()

 In order to calculate returns, we define a function called *calculate_return* which takes a daily pricing dataframe and period type as input parameters and returns a dataframe with Ticker returns.
-We will first derive the previous close column for each Ticker.
-We then calculate the return as (Close / Open) – 1.0 for cases where we have the 1st period where previous close is null, otherwise we use (Close / Prev Close) – 1.0.
-We then drop the previous close column and modify the return column label based on period type.
+We will first derive the previous Close column for each Ticker.
+We then calculate the return as (Close / Open) – 1.0 for cases where we have the 1st period where previous Close is null, otherwise we use (Close / Prev Close) – 1.0.
+We also us log returns, aggreagate them and de-normalize them to calculate cumulative returns.
+We use the same logic as simple returns to calculate log returns.
+We then drop the previous Close column, the Log Return column, and the Cumulative Log Return column, and modify the return and cumulative return labels based on period type.
+We import the *numpy* package to use the *exp* function to de-normalize the aggregate log returns.
+We return the dataframe wit returns data.

+    import numpy as np

     def calculate_return(df_tmp, period):

         """